A Simple Data Augmentation for Feature Distribution Skewed Federated Learning: Introduction

 \section{Introduction}

-Federated learning~\cite{li2020survey} (FL) has been a de facto solution for distributed learning from discrete data among different edge devices like mobile phones, which has attracted wide attention involving various communities~\cite{pengfederated,lee2021preservation,fang2022robust,dong2022federated}.
+Federated Learning~\cite{li2020survey,li2021survey,liu2024vertical} (FL) has been a de facto solution for distributed learning, and attracted wide attention from various communities~\cite{pengfederated,lee2021preservation,fang2022robust,dong2022federated}.
 It utilizes a credible server to communicate the privacy irrelevant information, \textit{e.g.}, model parameters, thereby collaboratively training the model on multiple distributed data clients, while the local data of each client is invisible to others.
-Such a design is simple yet can achieve superior performance.
-However, it is inevitable to suffer data heterogeneity when we deploy FL in real-world applications, which will greatly degrade the performance of FL~\cite{karimireddy2020scaffold,li2020federated,luo2021no}.
+Such a design is simple yet can achieve superior performance and preserve privacy.
+However, it is inevitable to suffer non-Independent and Identically Distributed (non-IID) data when we deploy FL in real-world applications, which will greatly degrade the performance of the trained model~\cite{karimireddy2020scaffold,li2020federated,luo2021no}.